mrgizmo212/aibt-modded/docs/overview.md

-# AIBT Platform - Complete AI Trading System
+# AIBT Platform - AI Trading System

 **Last Updated:** 2025-10-31 (MCP Compliance + Type Safety + Script Organization)
+**Status:** 🟢 Backend Production-Ready | 🟡 Frontend Functional (UI refinements ongoing)
-**Status:** ✅ 100% Feature Complete + MCP 2025-06-18 Compliant
+**MCP Compliance:** ✅ 100% Compliant with MCP 2025-06-18 Specification

 ---

 ## 1. PROJECT DESCRIPTION

-**AIBT** is a **complete, production-ready AI trading platform** built with FastAPI backend and Next.js 16 frontend.
-It provides full control over AI trading agents, real-time monitoring, portfolio management, and comprehensive performance analytics.
+**AIBT** is an **AI trading platform** built with a production-ready FastAPI backend and functional Next.js 16 frontend.
+The backend is fully tested and MCP-compliant; the frontend provides all core features but requires UI/UX refinement for production deployment.

 ### What It Does:
 - **Control** AI trading agents (start/stop trading)